top of page

 What I Learned

-Prioritizing essentials first creates a stable MVP foundation for scalability.
+• Prioritizing core workflows first creates a stable MVP foundation before expanding feature sets.